egberts/egberts.github.io-src/content/articles/vim-faster-reloading-of-syntax.md

 Developing Syntax File
 ----------------------
 Syntax file is where all the development of highlighting goes into.
-One won't be able to see any visble effect here.
+One won't be able to see any visible effect here.

 Let us call this Vim edit session in our first terminal console, our DEVELOPMENT window.